Peacebuilding: History

 As World War II ended in the mid-1940s, international initiatives such as the creation of the Bretton Woods institutions and The Marshall Plan consisted of long-term postconflict intervention programs in Europe with which the United States and its allies aimed to rebuild the continent following the destruction of World War II.
 The focus of these initiatives revolved around a narrative of peacekeeping and peacemaking.

-Norwegian sociologist Johan Galtung coined the term "peacebuilding" in 1975, arguing that "peace has a structure different from, perhaps over and above, peacekeeping and ad hoc peacemaking...
+Although "peacebuilding" has been a policy and a goal since the ancient societies of the Greek and Roman civilisations, it is only recently that Norwegian sociologist Johan Galtung coined the term.
+In 1975, he argued that "peace has a structure different from, perhaps over and above, peacekeeping and ad hoc peacemaking...
 The mechanisms that peace is based on should be built into the structure and be present as a reservoir for the system itself to draw up. ...
 More specifically, structures must be found that remove causes of wars and offer alternatives to war in situations where wars might occur."
 Galtung's work emphasized a bottom-up approach that decentralized social and economic structures, amounting to a call for a societal shift from structures of coercion and violence to a culture of peace.